kimjoar/presentations/testing/README.md

 ---

-We need to treat tests as we treat production code

----

-Do we agree on how to write tests?
+Because we still don't agree on how to write tests

 Example: